mattburns/cotham-gardens-ptfa/src/content/pages/contact.md

 ---
-title: 'Contact Us'
+title: Contact Us
 ---

 ## Get in Touch

 We'd love to hear from you!
-Whether you have a question about our products, services, or anything else, our team is ready to answer all your questions.
+If you'd like to volunteer, have a fundraising idea or can provide some expertise please email us at <cgpsptaf@gmail.com>